Referencing

 In order to successfully complete a given award, students are required to:

-1. Achieve competency in all learning outcomes in all subjects listed, including core and stream.
+1. Achieve competency or minimum Pass grades in all learning outcomes in all subjects listed, including core and electives or stream subjects.

 2. Comply with the Student Code of Conduct.